-- 1 The changes in brokerage commissions in the ACR Opportunity Fund and ACR Equity International Fund was due to a decrease in trading activity, which resulted in a decrease in portfolio turnover during the fiscal year ended November 30, 2023. - The change in brokerage commissions in the ACR Opportunity Fund was due to an increase in trading activity during the fiscal year ended November 30, 2022.
+- 1 The changes in brokerage commissions in the ACR Opportunity Fund and ACR Equity International Fund was due to an increase in trading activity during the fiscal year ended November 30, 2024. - 2 The changes in brokerage commissions in the ACR Opportunity Fund and ACR Equity International Fund was due to a decrease in trading activity, which resulted in a decrease in portfolio turnover during the fiscal year ended November 30, 2023. - 3 The change in brokerage commissions in the ACR Opportunity Fund was due to an increase in trading activity during the fiscal year ended November 30, 2022.